RunestoneInteractive/thinkcspy/_sources/Functions/functions.rst

    Even if a function call needs no arguments, the parentheses ``( )`` after the function name are *required*.
-This can lead to a difficult bug:  A function name without the parenthesis is a legal expression; for example,
+This can lead to a difficult bug:  A function name without the parenthesis is a legal expression *referring* to the function; for example,
    ``print`` and ``alex.penup``, but they do not *call* the associated functions.